-Have you ever heard the saying, “it went down the wrong pipe,” after someone has taken a sip or bite of food?
+Have you ever heard the saying, “it went down the wrong pipe,” after someone has taken a sip of a drink or bite of food?

 Eating and drinking are an important part of life, physically and socially.
 While most of us have definitely had our bouts with food or liquid going down the wrong pipe, for some, difficulty swallowing, known as dysphagia, could be a symptom of something more serious and worth getting checked out by a doctor.

 We spoke with Aravind Sugumar, MD, a gastroenterologist with Banner – University Medicine Digestive Institute in Arizona, to help us better understand dysphagia, its causes, symptoms and treatment options.